heuralux/.github/profile/README.md

 <br>

-## What I can build for you
+## What We Do

-I work alongside people who know their field inside and out and turn that expertise into software that fits the way they actually work.
-You bring the deep knowledge of your business; I bring the modeling and engineering to make it useful.
+We work alongside people who know their field inside and out and turn that expertise into computational tools that fit the way they actually work.
+You bring the deep knowledge of your business; we bring the modeling and engineering to make it useful.
 Together we scope the right-sized tool — no more, and no less than the problem calls for.